 "Having worked in the Digital Asset Management space at Bynder, I know the word taxonomy can seem like a very scary thing.

-"But really, you've already done this at the point you've built out your messaging and positioning framework.
+"But really, you've already done this at the point you've built out your product marketing messaging framework and positioning framework.
 In your messaging and positioning framework, you've probably built out top-level messaging supported by your value proposition, some key unique selling points, capabilities, and features.
 There you have it, half of the work is already done.

 "But there's more.
 Categorization is about grabbing that foundational messaging document and untangling it to fit common themes or buckets based on how your audience will use it.